Introduction

 Craft Your Lay Witness Statement Effectively

-To craft an effective va lay witness statement, it’s important to approach this task with care and clarity.
+To craft an effective lay witness statement, it’s important to approach this task with care and clarity.

 Submit Your Lay Witness Statement Correctly